chrbala/react-map-reduce/README.md

 ## How do I use it?

 The below examples are meant to be a minimal library reference.
-For more complete examples, see the examples folder.
+For more complete examples, see the examples folder by running ``npm start`` and navigating to [http://localhost:3000/examples/](http://localhost:3000/examples/).

 ### Reducer